thi-truong/census-prep/01_welcome_tutorial.md

 - [ ] Mozilla Firefox OR Google Chrome browser[^1]

 **What you'll do**:
-- [ ] Request an API Key
+- [ ] Request Census API Key
-- [ ] Activate the API Key
+- [ ] Activate Census API Key
-- [ ] Get results from a query in your web browser
+- [ ] Use Census API key in a query to get data

+---

 ## Step 1.
 Request a key